 CfBT is an active member of the Inter-Agency Network for Education in Emergencies (INEE) Working Group on Education and Fragility; visit the INEE website (opens in a new window).
-We played a leading role in the INEE working group on education finance; we wrote the INEE Guidance Notes on teacher compensation in situations of fragility, displacement and post-conflict recovery and we undertook a one-year, multi-disciplinary research project for DFID (opens in a new window) exploring the links between service delivery in education, health, water and sanitation and wider processes of state-building and peace-building in fragile and conflict-affected states with a specific focus on Nepal, Rwanda and South Sudan.
+We played a leading role in the Working Group's workstream on education finance; we wrote the INEE Guidance Notes on teacher compensation in situations of fragility, displacement and post-conflict recovery and we undertook a one-year, multi-disciplinary research project for DFID (opens in a new window) exploring the links between service delivery in education, health, water and sanitation and wider processes of state-building and peace-building in fragile and conflict-affected states with a specific focus on Nepal, Rwanda and South Sudan.

 Our expertise is not in immediate crisis or emergency management but in helping build local institutional capacity for medium- to long-term recovery and development especially in post-conflict settings.

 Some key examples of our interventions include:

 - An integrated capacity development project for Somali Education Administrations across the three zones of Somalia.
 This enabled them to manage more effectively.
 We helped the government agencies to plan and deliver formal and non-formal educational services efficiently and equitably.
 See Supporting sector-wide policy in Somalia case study for more information.

 - A major sector support programme for basic education in Cambodia, funded by the European Commission, to strengthen institutional and human resource capacity to deliver efficient and effective education services.

 - The provision of support to the government of Zimbabwe, in partnership with UNICEF, to develop a national level medium-term plan for its education sector.